Global Funding for Students

 The Leir Institute offers travel and research grants to support Fletcher doctoral and Master’s students focused on the human security agenda who either require funds to conduct field research or travel to a conference in which the applicant is presenting a paper or speaking on a panel.
 Application deadline is typically in January (spring travel), May (summer and fall travel), and October (winter travel).

-The Sackler Student Enrichment Fund helps defray the cost of attending a meeting, course, seminar or workshop.
+The GSBS Student Enrichment Fund helps defray the cost of attending a meeting, course, seminar or workshop.
 Application deadlines are typically in September and March.

 To help students offset the cost of international travel associated with a global health experience, the School of Medicine offers partial funding opportunities through the Global Health Travel Grant.
 Application deadline is typically in October.